quence-dev/CS480/README.md

-# CS480
+# CS480 - Sketch Tool

-CS480 Computer Graphics assignments and projects, coded in Java with OpenGL
+This is a sketching tool that draws lines with mouse clicks, using Bresenham's algorithm